SwiftySquirrel/LoginRegisterFirebaseSwiftUI/README.md

 # LoginRegisterFirebaseSwiftUI

-Login and Register view for Firebase built with SwiftUI
+A beautiful view that communicates with Firebase and lets the user Login and Register via E-Mail and Password